standardnotes/docs/docs/self-hosting/configuration-options.md

 - `ACCESS_TOKEN_AGE`: time to live (in seconds) of the access token used to communicate with the server.
 - `REFRESH_TOKEN_AGE`: time to live (in seconds) of the refresh token used to obtain a new access token.
+- `EPHEMERAL_SESSION_AGE`: time to live (in seconds) of an ephemeral session.
+Used when you sign in without the "Stay signed in" option checked.
 - `MAX_LOGIN_ATTEMPTS`: number of login attempts before locking the account.
 - `FAILED_LOGIN_LOCKOUT`: lockout period in seconds after maximum failed login attempts.